Spelunkers find dog missing for 2 months deep in Missouri cave - NewsBreak

 The group was deep inside the Tom Moore Cave system when they discovered the dog, Abby.

 The cave itself is about 24.5 miles long, the second-longest in Missouri.
-It’s unclear how long Abby had been in the cave or how she managed to survive.
+It’s unclear how long Abby had been in the cave or how she managed to survive.80 dogs rescued from condemned home in Ohio

 There is some running water in the cave, as well as the presence of fish and crustaceans, but rescuers said it was total darkness in the part of the cave where they located the dog.